 Investor and lender sentiment may become adverse towards the oil and gas sector.
 Longer term reduction in demand for oil and gas may result in lower oil and gas prices.
-Currently the Group is doing the following in order to mitigate this risk:
+Currently the Group is doing

 - The Group's production in Romania is 100% gas, providing exposure to a cleaner, transition fuel. - The Group's main source of production in Romania is a modern energy, emission efficient and highly automated gas plant limiting the environmental impact of the Group's production. - The Group has in place strict emissions and environmental monitoring.
-Routine monitoring and third-party inspections for emissions, ground water contamination, solid waste management and soil protection are routinely performed in excess of all local government guidance.

-The Group's strategy is to maintain a low operating cost base in order to maintain operational flexibility in the event of lower commodity prices.
+Routine monitoring and third-party inspections for emissions, ground water contamination, solid waste management and soil protection are routinely performed in excess of all local government guidance. - The Group's strategy is to maintain a low operating cost base in order to maintain operational flexibility in the event of lower commodity prices.